 Our grade school aged kids’ favorite Christmas Movies are The Star, Elf, Home Alone, the 2018 Grinch, and unfortunately, The Christmas Chronicles.
 Ha!

-I grew up watching It’s a Wonderful Life with my family & have invited the kids to watch it with me if they want.
-The older ones are starting to really enjoy it.
+I grew up watching It’s a Wonderful Life with my family and have invited the kids to watch it with me if they want.
+The older ones are starting to really enjoy it, which makes my nostalgic heart SO happy.

-I have a feeling The Worst Best Christmas Pageant Ever will be a new favorite as well.
+I have a feeling The Best Christmas Pageant Ever will be a new favorite as well.
+We saw it in theaters this year and the kids are already asking to watch it again!

 5. Jalabokaflod

-We got this idea from this podcast episode.
-I buy each person a few books, and we sit around reading for a while together, eating treats.
-Candles lit, table decorated, fire roaring.
-The Christmas Hygge vibes are strong.
 The first year we did it, the kids were 4-9 and they read for about 10 minutes.
-I read picture books to the 4 & 6 year old the whole time.
+I read picture books to the 4 and 6 year old the whole time.
 Someone cried.
 And we ended up doing a puzzle and having everyone in bed by 7:15.
+I remember thinking, “Well, that was a disaster.
+We’re never doing that again.”

-Year 2, kids ages 5-10, people looked forward to opening books (they had fond memories from the previous year), read for about 30 minutes & I think someone got sent to their room.
+Year 2, kids ages 5-10, people looked forward to opening books (they had fond memories from the previous year – HOW?!), read for about 30 minutes and I think someone got sent to their room.
+Progress!

 It’s a keeper!